 An aspiring Data Scientist, I am a Data Science major at UC San Diego with anticipated graduation in 2021.
 I came to UC San Diego as a Structural Engineering major and came across the Data Science major during the summer before starting college.
 Apart from taking the recommended classes for deciding the major, I took several online courses from DataCamp related to Python, R and SQL for Data Science and did an online project which sparked my interest in the field and work.
-Speaking with a variety of upperclassmen, college advisors and recruiters about Data Science also got my interest into the major even further and soon I could see myself working, collaborating and contributing in the field of Analytics.
+Speaking with a variety of upperclassmen, college advisors, professors, and recruiters about Data Science also got my interest into the major even further and soon I could see myself working, collaborating and contributing in the field of Analytics.

 In the winter quarter of my freshman year, I joined a start-up called ‘Metrim Data’ (under a start-up generator called AlchemyX) with a Data Scientist role.
 With our mission to make the web information more understandable, I had been involved with a variety of projects from finding trends in the #dillydilly movement and detecting complaints and ‘controversy’ in statements to developing functioning chatbots and working with language models for a specialized Web Analytics platform.